Missouri IOLTA Compliance: Trust Account Rules & Requirements

 Missouri IOLTA Key Requirements

-- Three-way reconciliation required monthly
+- Three-way reconciliation required monthly with personal attorney review (since July 2022)

 - Client ledger required per matter

-- MOLTAF receives overdraft notifications directly
+- Office of Chief Disciplinary Counsel receives overdraft notifications

-- Interest remitted quarterly to MOLTAF
+- Interest remitted quarterly to MLTAF

 - 5-year retention of all trust records